r-windows/docs/rtools40.md

 - Use [rtools40-x86_64.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40-x86_64.exe) on 64 bit Windows (recommended, includes `i386` and `x64` toolchains)
 - Use [rtools40-i686.exe](https://cran.r-project.org/bin/windows/Rtools/rtools40-i686.exe) on 32 bit Windows (includes `i386` toolchain only)

 Rtools does not put itself on the PATH.
-You can add the following line to your `~/.Renviron` file (where `~` is your documents folder) help R find rtools when installing packages.
+You can add the following line to your `~/.Renviron` file (where `~` is your Documents folder by default) to help R find rtools when installing packages.

 ```
 PATH="${RTOOLS40_HOME}\usr\bin;${PATH}"